CodePartnersMD/MD301-guide/curriculum/09/LAB.md

 #### Overview

-For this lab assignment, you will use the latitude and longitude to request information about movies filmed in the location and Yelp review for local restaurants.
+For this lab assignment, you will use the latitude and longitude to request information about hiking trals and campgrounds near the location.

 Repository set-up:
 - One person from your group should create a new repository on GitHub called `lab-09-back-end`.
 Add your partner(s) as collaborator(s).
 Clone your repository.
-- Follow the same code review process as lab 7.
+- Follow the same code review process as lab 8.
 - Once your app is functioning correctly on your master branch, deploy your back end to Heroku in the same manner as labs 6, 7, and 8.
 Your deployed site **should not** contain any broken functionality.
 You may now begin your feature tasks for lab 9.

 *1. As a user, I want to request information about trails and campgrounds in the area so that users can explore the location.*